themesberg/flowbite/content/typography/text.md

 Use this default example of a checbkox element in a checked and unchecked state.

 {{< example id="default-checkbox-example" github="forms/checkbox.md" show_dark=true >}}
-<p class="max-w-lg mb-4 text-3xl font-semibold text-gray-900 dark:text-white">The Al-powered app will help you improve yourself by analysing your everyday life.</p>
+<p class="mb-4 max-w-lg text-3xl font-semibold text-gray-900 dark:text-white">The Al-powered app will help you improve yourself by analysing your everyday life.</p>
 {{< /example >}}

 ### Leading relaxed